-North Carolina Central University School of Law offers a comprehensive online curriculum in the field of Justice in the Practice of Law (JIPL), open to all law students across the nation.
+North Carolina Central University School of Law offers a comprehensive virtual curriculum in the field of Justice in the Practice of Law (JIPL), open to all law students across the nation.
 Students who complete the eight JIPL course credits will receive a Certificate in Justice in the Practice of Law.

 - Students must be in good academic standing at an accredited U.S. law school to apply to the JIPL Certificate Program.